-If an inmate is terminating confinement in disciplinary segregation and staff determine placement in general population is not prudent, the inmate may be placed in administrative detention status if warranted by the conditions established above.
-The Segregation Review Official (SRO) advises the inmate of this determination and the reason for the action via an Administrative Detention Order (ADO) (BP-A0308).
-The Warden or shift supervisor can order immediate segregation.
+If an inmate is terminating confinement in disciplinary segregation and staff determine placement in the general population is not prudent, the inmate may be placed in administrative detention status if warranted by the conditions established above.
 The decision for post-disciplinary detention must be based on a separate review, not solely on the initial hearing before the DHO that resulted in the inmate's placement in disciplinary segregation.